The Truth About Stevia and Fatty Liver Disease (Read This Before Buying)

 To be fully honest and transparent, I managed to reverse my fatty liver before hearing about Stevia, so I haven’t personally tried it during my dieting days.

-But ever since reversing my condition, Stevia has become my go-to sweetener, alongside other sugar alternatives for fatty liver that I have mentioned, including erythritol.
+But after reversing my condition and learning about it, Stevia has become my go-to sweetener, alongside other sugar alternatives for fatty liver that I have mentioned.

 It’s good to know both sides of the story, though, before making a decision.
 But in general, the experts agree that stevia extract and sweeteners using stevia are safe for humans, including those with a fatty liver disease.